Gabe-Codes/blackjack-game/README.md

 # blackjack-game

 ## Description
-A game where the goal is to hit 21 and or out last the dealer through them busting
+A game where the goal is to hit 21 (in card value) and or out last the dealer through them busting

 ## User Stories